dpresnjak/DockerfileScan/README.md

 2. Run *make s3 $yourbucketname* to update providers.tf and terraform.tfvars with your bucket name.
 Ex. *make s3 testingbucketdocker*.
 Won't be formatted that nicely in tfvars due to SED command.
 3. Run *terraform init* to initialize the Terraform modules and setup providers.
 4. Copy your *Dockerfile* to the build_source *directory*.
-5.
+5. Run *make plan* to view resources that will be deployed.
-6. Run *make plan* to view resources that will be deployed.
+6. Run *make apply* to deploy all resources.
-7. Run *make apply* to deploy all resources.
+7. Run *make scan_image* to run the CodeBuild project that was created.
-8. Run *make scan_image* to run the CodeBuild project that was created.
+8. Run *make tail_logs* to follow CloudWatch logs and view results in real-time.
+(Optional)